SECTION

 - Educate employees on the benefits and value of OKRs.

-- Ensure clear communication: communicate the expectations, key results, and objectives to team members.
+- Ensure clear communication: communicate the expectations, key results, and objectives to team members through an employee communication platform like Mirro.
 This ensures everyone is aligned and understands what needs to be achieved.

 - Regularly update progress: encourage regular updates from team members regarding their progress toward OKRs.
 This helps identify any deviations early on and enables timely corrective actions.